jasonchadwick/website-old/index.md

 <img style="float: left; width: 25%; margin-right: 15px; margin-top: 10px" src="files/linkedin.jpg">

 I am graduating from Carnegie Mellon University in May with a B.S. in physics and a minor in computer science.
 Next year, I will begin pursuing a computer science Ph.D. at the University of Chicago, studying quantum computer architecture with advisor Fred Chong.
-My interests include applied physics, fusion energy, quantum computing, video game design, reading, taking care of my plants, and playing guitar.
+My interests include applied physics, fusion energy, quantum computing, video game design, reading, cycling, taking care of my plants, and playing guitar.

 <br clear="left"/>